MasFlam/MoneroChad/README.md

 ### Deployment

-The bot uses Python 3.10 features, so you at least that version.
+The bot uses Python 3.10 features, so you need at least that version.

 These instructions are meant for deployment on Linux.